Bose-Einstein Condensation in a Plasmonic Lattice: Methods

 \subsection{Fits to Bose--Einstein and Maxwell--Boltzmann distributions}

 For the measured population distributions, examples shown in Fig.~\ref{figure3} and Extended Data Fig.~6, fits to Bose--Einstein (BE) and to Maxwell--Boltzmann (MB) distributions were made using non-linear least squares fitting.
-In a few meV vicinity of the $\Gamma$-point the dispersion is quite flat both in $x$- and $y$-directions, and for higher energies it is essentially linear but anisotropic in the two dimensions as shown in Extended Data Fig.~7.
+In a few meV vicinity of the $\Gamma$-point the dispersion is quite flat both in $x$- and $y$-directions, and for higher energies it is essentially linear but anisotropic in the two dimensions as shown in Extended Data Fig.~9.
 The density of states used in fitting was obtained numerically from such dispersion.
-Above threshold, excellent fits to the BE-distribution around room temperature were obtained while the MB-distribution did not fit well.
-Below threshold, the MB-distribution gives good results at $T=300$ K. To obtain statistics for the temperature of the condensate, we made the BE-distribution fit to data obtained by averaging over ten separate measurements.
+Above threshold, excellent fits to the BE distribution around room temperature were obtained while the MB distribution did not fit well.
+Below threshold, the MB distribution gives good results at $T=300$ K. To obtain statistics for the temperature of the condensate, we made the BE distribution fit to data obtained by averaging over ten separate measurements.
 All the measured population distributions were taken using the corresponding pump fluencies and from the same region of the array (the red circle in Fig.~\ref{figure3}).
-The resulting fit to the BE-distribution gives temperature of $T=269 \pm 67$ K (error limits showing 95\% confidence bounds for the fit).
-In contrast, for the sample exhibiting lasing the fit to the Bose--Einstein distribution gives a temperature of only 25 K, see Extended Data Fig.~1, reflecting the non-equilibrium character of lasing and lack of thermalization to the environment. \\
+The resulting fit to the BE distribution gives temperature of $T=269 \pm 67$ K, error limits showing 95\% confidence bounds for the fit.
+With 99\% confidence bounds the result is $T=269 \pm 89$ K. In contrast, for the sample exhibiting lasing the fit to the Bose--Einstein distribution gives a temperature of only 25 K, see Extended Data Fig.~2, reflecting the non-equilibrium character of lasing and lack of thermalization to the environment. \\

 \textbf{Acknowledgements} We thank Miikka Heikkinen, Dong-Hee Kim, Robert Moerland and Marek Ne\v cada for useful discussions.
 This work is dedicated in memory of D. Jin and her inspiring example.
 This work was supported by the Academy of Finland through its Centres of Excellence Programme (2012–-2017) and under project NOs.
 284621, 303351 and 307419, and by the European Research Council (ERC-2013-AdG-340748-CODE).
 This article is based upon work from COST Action MP1403 Nanoscale Quantum Optics, supported by COST (European Cooperation in Science and Technology).
 K.S.D. acknowledges financial support by a Marie Skłodowska-Curie Action (H2020-MSCA-IF-2016, project id 745115).
 Part of the research was performed at the Micronova Nanofabrication Centre, supported by Aalto University.
 Triton cluster at Aalto University was used for the computations. \\